 What’s up with Collagen?

-I supplement my diet with collagen peptides almost daily for its many health benefits including healthier skin, hair, nails, joints, ligaments, tendons and improved digestion and immune system.
+I supplement my diet with collagen peptides almost daily for its many health benefits including healthier skin, hair, nails, joints, ligaments, and tendons because let’s face it, I’m not getting any younger and I’m incredibly active.
 It’s my go-to protein supplement because it’s free of dairy, eggs, nuts, and soy.